lcomrade/lenpaste/README.md

       - LENPASTE_TITLE_MAX_LENGTH=100         # Maximum length of the paste title.
 If 0 disable title, if -1 disable length limit.
       - LENPASTE_BODY_MAX_LENGTH=20000        # Maximum length of the paste body.
 If -1 disable length limit.
 Can't be -1.
       - LENPASTE_MAX_PASTE_LIFETIME=unlimited # Maximum lifetime of the paste.
 Examples: 10m, 1h 30m, 12h, 7w, 30d, 365d.
+      - LENPASTE_DEFAULT_PASTE_LIFETIME=      # Lifetime of paste will be set by default in WEB interface.
+Examples: 10min, 1h, 1d, 2w, 6mon, 1y.
       - LENPASTE_ADMIN_NAME=                  # Name of the administrator of this server.
       - LENPASTE_ADMIN_MAIL=                  # Email of the administrator of this server.
     volumes: